OmniDeck - Unified Chart Overlay¶

 Mistake #4: Ignoring the Regime Box (Trend Context)¶

-The Problem: Trading counter-trend signals (taking TD Sequential buy in bearish regime) reduces win rate.
-The Regime Box shows overall trendβignoring it is costly.
+The Problem: Acting on counter-trend events (expecting TD Sequential bullish exhaustion to reverse in bearish regime) reduces accuracy.
+The Regime Box shows overall trend—ignoring it reduces reliability.

 The Fix: